The Scientific Advisory Board

 Jessica continues to hold a number of key national roles.
 She is Chair of the Council of Deans for Health and Chair of HEFCE UK Health Education Advisory Committee (UKHEAC).
 She was awarded a DBE in 2014 for services to Health Care Research and Education and elected a Fellow of the Academy of Medical Sciences in 2015.

-Belinda’s research is on the causes and treatment of psychotic illness.
-Psychotic illnesses such as schizophrenia and bipolar disorder are serious mental illnesses of unknown cause.
+Belinda Lennox is Associate Professor and Clinical Senior Lecturer at the University of Oxford, and Honorary Consultant Psychiatrist and Clinical Director NIHR CRN Thames Valley and South Midlands.
+Belinda’s research is on the causes and treatment of psychotic illness, such as schizophrenia and bipolar disorder.
 There is an urgent need to discover the basis of these illnesses, and to develop new treatments.
-She is exploring the neuro-immunological basis of psychotic disorders.
-We have described the prevalence of antibodies against the NMDA receptor, and other neuronal targets, in people with a first episode of psychosis.
-We are now setting up a clinical trial to see whether immunotherapy is an effective treatment for psychosis, in people with these antibodies.
-Belinda run a joint psychiatry- neuroimmunology clinic with Dr Camilla Buckley at Oxford University Hospitals NHS Trust for treating people with psychosis and antibodies, run alongside Professor Angela Vincent’s neuroimmunology laboratory.
-Together we collaborate with academic groups and clinicians from across the UK and internationally to advance our understanding of these disorders and to treat patients with the best evidence based treatments.
-She is an academic lead for the Early Intervention in psychosis service for Oxford Health NHS FT and leads the evaluation and implementation of early intervention in psychosis services across the Thames Valley through the NIHR CLAHRC for Oxford and Oxford AHSN Early Intervention in Mental Health Network.
+Belinda is exploring the neuro-immunological basis of psychotic disorders and runs a joint psychiatry- neuroimmunology clinic with Dr Camilla Buckley at Oxford University Hospitals NHS Trust for treating people with psychosis and antibodies, run alongside Professor Angela Vincent’s neuroimmunology laboratory.
+Belinda is an academic lead for the Early Intervention in psychosis service for Oxford Health NHS FT and leads the evaluation and implementation of early intervention in psychosis services across the Thames Valley through the NIHR CLAHRC for Oxford and Oxford AHSN Early Intervention in Mental Health Network.